Legal activity can be unpredictable, which means legal teams can struggle to accurately predict outside counsel legal

 “Basically, work-from-home only works if the [lawyer] has access to everything he or she would need access to if they were in the office that day,” Miller writes.

 It’s hard enough to know who’s doing what when your Legal Department is working under one roof; it’s downright impossible if every member of your team is working from his or her home.
 You want to have visibility into your legal matters.

-Set up an online legal workspace as soon as possible.
+Set up a cloud based legal management software solution as soon as possible.
 Centralize in-house information in one place using a simple matter management software or a shared spreadsheet.
 Pay extra mind to user access and version control.

 In his piece for Thomson Reuters, “Working from Home: Can It Really Work for In-House Counsel,” former GC Miller recommends setting clear rules and expectations.